qdread/forestlight/forestlight_pipeline.md

 #### Step 3a: Create data objects usable by Stan

+The Rdumps are done with the scripts `datadump_densprod.r` and `datadump_light.r` for the main models and the light von B models, respectively.

 #### Step 3b: Fit models with Stan

+The script `fitcmdstan.sh` calls the Stan programs to fit the density-production models, if you input which model, which guild, and which year, along with the number of sampling and warm-up iterations.
+A list of `qsub` calls that will run this script remotely are in the document `cmdstanqsubs.sh`.
+The script `fitlight.sh` does the same for the light models.

 #### Step 3c: Extract summary information from raw Stan output

+*density-production models*:

+*light models*: The script `extract_ci_lightfits.r` gets all needed information out of the light model fits.
+It calculates median and quantile values for the model parameters and for fitted values for the curves, as well as for the maximum log slope.
+Lastly a separate part of the script manually calculates the Bayesian R-squared, using the correct method endorsed by Gelman.

 ### Step 4: Plot and analyze results of function fitting